-Austria offers a myriad of reliable, high-quality banking institutions for expats to choose from.
-Popular local banks include Bank Austria, Erste Group Bank, and Raiffeisen Zentralbank.
+Austria offers myriad reliable, high-quality banking institutions for expats to choose from.
+Popular local banks include Bank Austria, Erste Group Bank and Raiffeisen Zentralbank.
 There are also multinational banks with a presence in the country, including Deutsche Bank, CitiBank and Western Union Bank.

 Opening a bank account

 Opening a bank account in Austria is a straightforward process.
 Some banks allow accounts to be opened online, while others require new customers to visit the bank in person to open an account.

 Expats considered residents of Austria should have no problem getting started, but due to legislation some local banks only provide limited or no services to non-residents.
 Non-resident expats should therefore make sure their desired bank is able to assist.